TYPO3incubator/access-control/README.md

 | `subject` | Represents the entity requesting to perform an operation upon the *resource*.
 It is provided indirectly through the given context of the policy decision point and can not modifed or set by the access request directly.
 See also `TYPO3\AccessControl\Attribute\SubjectAttribute`. |
 | `action` | The operations to be performed on the *resource*.
 Like the *resource* it is also provided by the access request.
 See also `TYPO3\AccessControl\Attribute\ActionAttribute`. |

-To define your own attributes, you must derive from one of the corresponding classes:
+To define your own attributes, you must derive them from one of the corresponding classes:

 ```php
 namespace App\Security\AccessControl\Attribute;